 I didn’t use my voice enough in those years.
 I listened to what they told me and kept my head down, even if I disagreed with what they are saying.
 One Thursday, in computer lab, my twin sister got into a huge argument with my computer teacher who was also the PE coach and in charge of chasing goats off of our oblong soccer field.
 They were fighting about homosexuality.
 I remember staying silent and letting her speak alone.
 The back of my neck and ears prickled with heat and hot tears hung in my sister’s eyes-they mortified me.
 A vocal classmate of ours sided with the teacher arguing, in clear terms, that gay people are only gay because they had been hurt or molested as children.
 My sister’s loud voice filling the room, bubbling with anger.
 Standing completely alone, separate from the rest of the classroom, including me.
 I have never had to look too far to find role models, or for reasons to feel shame.

 I didn’t think it then, but this argument my sister had actually did have to do with me.
 I didn’t accept my identity until two years after I left Bolivia, and I held it like a secret in my chest for years after until it didn’t fit inside me anymore.
-There is a part of me that always knew—how honest are we being?
-Throughout my years of sexual self-discovery, I could only masturbate to thoughts of women.
+There is a part of me that always knew-how honest are we being?
+Throughout my years of sexual self-discovery, when I was on websites like sex-hd.xxx I had no interest in the videos featuring men and I found I could only masturbate to thoughts of and videos of women.
 My queerness was always there in the back of my head, dictating my silence and confusion and self-hatred for most of my life.
 It existed as a passive, unnamable sadness that sat heavy in my chest that couldn’t be filled with prayer, no matter how hard I tried.

 A moment of such prayer stands out in my memory.
 When I was much younger and had yet to even move to Bolivia, I used my nightly prayer to share my secret with God.
 Oh God, I said, I think I’m gay.
 What if I’m gay?
 I cried myself to sleep that night and tried not to think about it.
 It hid in the back of my mind until years later.